 Antidepressant medication may be assistive, not simply because stress, or psychological factors could be involved.
 This type of medication has a muscle relaxing and pain killing effect.

-Surgery is available but only suits a small proportion of cases.
-The surgery can simply be steroid injections into the joint, washing the joint out with sterile fluid, removing tissue adhesion bands, or dislodging a cartilage disc which is stuck.
+Surgery is available but only suits a proportion of cases.
+The surgery can simply be steroid injections into the joint, washing the joint out with sterile fluid, eliminating tissue adhesion, or dislodging a stuck cartilage disc.

-Your consultant will advise on procedure if surgery is needed, although open joint surgery in particular brings a greater healing time and a possibility of nerve injury.
-Surgery would be in expert hands but other approaches may offer a solution.
+Your consultant will advise on procedure if significant surgery is needed and discuss this thoroughly.
+Even in expert hands, open joint surgery brings a greater healing time and some possibility of nerve injury.

 Care At Our London Clinic